Perseus with the Head of Medusa: The work

 At the time the sculpture was created, bronze had not been used in almost half a century for a monumental work of art.
 Cellini made the conscious decision to work in this medium because by pouring molten metal into his cast, he was vivifying the sculpture with life-giving blood.
 The most difficult part would be completing the entire cast all at once.
 Donatello's Judith and Holofernes was already placed in the Loggia dei Lanzi in the westernmost arch.
 Judith had been cast in bronze, but in several sections joined together.
 Cellini was competing against monumental works of marble sculpture like Michelangelo's David and wanted to make a statement for himself and his patron, Cosimo I.

 Michael Cole specifically draws attention to the process of casting the Perseus.
 Citing Cellini's Vita, Cole notes how Cellini's assistants let the metal clot, and had Cellini not been present the work would have been destroyed.
 Cole then asserts that Cellini goes beyond reviving the work but raised the dead, in which he means that Cellini's salvation was remelting the bronze.
 Cellini also invokes Christ and by doing so he breathes life into the sculpture.
 Casting the Perseus was more than meeting the demand of Cosimo I; Cellini was proving himself to Florence in a newly refurbished medium.

 Perseus was one of Cellini's crowning works, completed with two different ideas in mind.
 He wanted to respond to the sculpture already placed within the piazza, which he did with the subject matter of Medusa reducing men to stone.
 Secondly, the Medici were represented by Perseus, both in the round sculpture and the relief below.
 Moreover, in that respect, Cellini also made a statement for himself in the actual casting of Perseus.
 Cellini breathed life into his new sculpture through his use of bronze and he asserted Medici control over the Florentine people through the Perseus motif.

-There is an exquisite, though smaller scale, bronze copy of the Perseus displayed outside The Ringling Museum in Sarasota, Florida, USA.
+A bronze cast of the sculpture was made in the early 19th Century and installed at Trentham Gardens, Staffordshire, England around 1840, where it is now a Grade II* listed structure.